Queensland ports play a critical role in the growth of the Queensland economy.

 The state government is working to foster economic development and create jobs while protecting the Great Barrier Reef.

-The Queensland Government is implementing the Reef 2050 Long Term Sustainability Plan (Reef 2050), the most comprehensive plan ever developed to secure the health and resilience of the Great Barrier Reef for generations to come.
+The Queensland Government is implementing actions of the Reef 2050 Long Term Sustainability Plan (Reef 2050), the most comprehensive plan ever developed to secure the health and resilience of the Great Barrier Reef for generations to come.

 In accordance with the Reef 2050 the state government will work with stakeholders to implement a range of initiatives to ensure that port activity adjacent to the Great Barrier Reef is better managed.

 On 3 June 2015 the Queensland Government introduced the Sustainable Ports Development Bill 2015 to implement key port-related actions of Reef 2050:

 - restrict new port development in and adjoining the GBRWHA to within current port limits and outside a state marine park

 - prohibit capital dredging for the development of new or expansion of existing port facilities in the GBRWHA outside the priority ports

 - prohibit the sea-based disposal of port-related capital dredge spoil material within the GBRWHA